 Adaptive Management.
-The challenge with developing a plan that integrates the land management, acquisition, and scheduled renourishment of the project is the uncertainty that exists.
+The challenge with developing a plan that integrates the land management, acquisition, breach response and scheduled renourishment of the project is the uncertainty that exists.
 These elements introduce uncertainty to a situation that is already uncertain due to the complexities of evaluating the system, projecting renourishment, projecting the functioning of the inlets, and the unknowns regarding future climate change.
 With all these uncertainties it is suggested that the implementation of the project adopt an incremental adaptive management approach.
 This approach would establish: (1) data collection that would be implemented to have an improved understanding of the physical, social and environmental setting, (2) modeling efforts (engineering and formulation) to analyze the data, and (3) an adaptive management framework that would establish the overall objectives, decision rules, and identify the adaptations to the plan that could be accomplished with the project.
 This adaptation strategy is based upon the concept that with the passage of time the trends become established and more appropriate strategies can be executed.
 It is expected that this adaptation strategy would require a periodic review of the project execution (10-yr basis) and recommendations for the adaptation of the project, based upon the findings.
-It is expected that the adaptive management plan would integrate the lifecycle management of the project, as it relates to the following elements:
+The monitoring and adaptive management objectives for each project feature are as follows: